nealrs/gitatme/_posts/2017-06-14-alexa-flash-briefing.md

 The _best_ Flash Briefing skills, like NPR, use prerecorded audio, but the API supports text-to-speech too, so you have Alexa read your latest posts to you every time you invoke the flash briefing.
 Basically, it's an instant podcast.
 Pretty neat, right?

 My [alexafeed.json](https://gist.github.com/nealrs/e6985003ca56cc6f8c980efbb0d0e670#file-examplefeed-json) Jekyll plugin creates a Alexa Flash Briefing compatible json feed.
 It uses the latest 3 posts from the _current day_ and puts them in the correct JSON format.
-It strips HTML and new lines, - so the JSON validates.
+It strips HTML and new lines, so the JSON validates.
 By default, it includes the _entire_ post, but you can customize it to just use excerpts -- which I recommend.

 There are a few prerequisites:

 1. You already have a standard, live, working Jekyll blog that's deployed to a public server.

 2. You update your blog _at least daily_.
-If not, your content will get stale quickly and nobody wants to hear the same story over and over in their briefing - especially if you write long posts._
+If not, your content will get stale quickly and nobody wants to hear the same story over and over in their briefing, especially if you write long posts.

 Get it up and running: